aquasecurity/deployments/enforcers/kube_enforcer/kubenetes_and_openshift/manifests/kube_enforcer_starboard/README.md

 Consider the following options for deploying the KubeEnforcer:

 - **PEM-encoded CA bundle and SSL certs**: Use the *gen_ke_certs.sh* script to generate the required CA bundle, SSL certificates, and deploy the KubeEnforcer config.
-Refer to [KubeEnforcer SSL considerations](#kubeenforcer-ssl-considerations) section to generate CA bundle and SSl certificates manually.
+Refer to [KubeEnforcer SSL considerations](#kubeenforcer-ssl-considerations) section to generate CA bundle and SSL certificates manually.

 - **Mutual Auth / Custom SSL certs**: Prepare the SSL cert for the domain you choose to configure for the Aqua Server.
 You should modify the manifest deployment files with the mounts to the SSL secrets files.